 To review current and past environmental studies for this project phase, click here.

 The Foothill Gold Line from Pasadena to Azusa broke ground on June 26, 2010 and was completed on time and on budget on September 23, 2015.
-At that time it was turned over to Metro for pre-revenue service.
+The 11.5-mile, six-station extension was then turned over to Metro.
+Passenger service began on March 5, 2016.

 Three design-build teams designed and built the 11.5-mile project.
 The first contract was awarded in June 2010 to Skanska USA to design and build the Gold Line Bridge, construction on the bridge began in July 2011 and was completed in December 2012.In July 2011, the second contract was awarded to Foothill Transit Constructors - A Kiewit Parsons Joint Venture to design and build the Pasadena to Azusa "alignment" (including the stations, track, crossings, bridges, etc.) The last contract was awarded in February 2013 to Webcor Builders for the intermodal parking facilities and enhancements design-build project.
 All three design-build teams completed their work on time and on budget.